raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 ---
-title: "“We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris!”"
+title: "“We will encourage you to develop the three great virtues of a programmer: laziness, impatience, and hubris”"
 layout: default
 tags: [allonge]
 ---